 Business Leaders' Vision and Corporate Transformation, Corruption and Managerial Behaviour across Cultures, Social Change and Management Practices in Asia

 Managing Change & Change of Management in Asia, Strategies for Asia-Pacific, The Transformation of Japan: Implications for the World, AVIRA: Changing CEOs' Mindset, Culture and Management in Asia, Joint-Venture Management in Asia, Individual, Business and Society: The Ethical Dilemma

-Henri-Claude de BETTIGNIES, the Aviva Chair Emeritus Professor of Leadership and Responsibility and Emeritus Professor of Asian Business and Comparative Management at INSEAD is also the Distinguished Emeritus Professor of Globally Responsible Leadership at the China Europe International Business School (CEIBS) and former Director of the Euro-China Centre for Leadership and Responsibility (ECCLAR) that he created in Shanghai, at CEIBS, in 2006.
-Between 1988 and 2005, with a joint appointment at Stanford University (Graduate School of Business), he shared his time equally between Europe, California and the Asia Pacific region (particularly with the INSEAD campus in Asia).
+Henri-Claude de Bettignies, the Aviva Chair Emeritus Professor of Leadership and Responsibility and Emeritus Professor of Asian Business and Comparative Management at INSEAD is also the Distinguished Emeritus Professor of Globally Responsible Leadership at the China Europe International Business School (CEIBS) and former Director of the Euro-China Centre for Leadership and Responsibility (ECCLAR) that he created in Shanghai, at CEIBS, in 2006.
+Between 1988 and 2020, with a joint appointment at Stanford University (Graduate School of Business), he shared his time about equally between Europe, California and the Asia Pacific region (particularly with the INSEAD campus in Asia).
 He was educated at the Sorbonne (Licence ès Lettres), at the Catholic University of Paris (EPP), then at the Harvard Business School (ITP).
 He worked in Africa (MIFERMA, Mauritania), at the University of California (IIR, Berkeley), in New York (for IBM), and then in Tokyo for 5 years.